hannotify/pattern-matching-small-enhancement-or-major-feature/sections/6-future-expansions.md

 note:

-Let's start with an expansion that we know is in the near future.
-"Unnamed patterns"
+Let's start with an expansion that became available recently: "Unnamed patterns"

 Remember our var pattern example?
 In this example the compiler can infer the needed types from the deconstruction patterns in the `Delay` and `Reverb` class.